mehdinejjar86/mambametal/README.md

 ## Installation

+Start by installing pytorch (wroked with 2.7.1)

+Install [Triton](https://github.com/triton-lang/triton/) from official repository.

 - [Option] `pip install causal-conv1d>=1.4.0`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.
-- `pip install mamba-ssm`: the core Mamba package.
-- `pip install mamba-ssm[causal-conv1d]`: To install core Mamba package and causal-conv1d.
-- `pip install mamba-ssm[dev]`: To install core Mamba package and dev depdencies.

-It can also be built from source with `pip install .` from this repository.
+Install from source with `pip install .` from this repository (ONLY for MPS).

 Try passing `--no-build-isolation` to `pip` if installation encounters difficulties either when building from source or installing from PyPi.
 Common `pip` complaints that can be resolved in this way include PyTorch versions, but other cases exist as well.

 Other requirements:
-- Linux
+- Metal Performance Shader
-- NVIDIA GPU
-- PyTorch 1.12+
-- CUDA 11.6+

-For AMD cards, see additional prerequisites below.

 ## Usage